 Temporary possession of these should be taken in the presence of another adult.
-The drug or vape/vape device should be sealed in a plastic bag with details of the time and date when found.
+The drug should be sealed in a plastic bag with details of the time and date when found.
 The police should then be notified.
-They should then be kept in a locked place in the school office until collected by the police.
+They should then be kept in the locked cabinet in the school office until it can be collected.